2024-25 Catalog

 With regard to the B.S. in Pharmaceutical Chemistry, the pharmaceutical industry is focused on exploring the biochemistry of disease and designing or finding drugs to cure or ameliorate disease.
 Biochemists, organic chemists, biologists, and chemical engineers collaborate to achieve this end.
 The majority of chemists hired today go into the pharmaceutical industry.
 The B.S. in Pharmaceutical Chemistry is a chemistry degree option which focuses on core chemistry, biochemistry, and molecular biology to prepare students for careers in this field.
 Since it is a highly interdisciplinary field it requires the breadth of knowledge offered by this degree program.

-Common Chemistry Core
+Common "core" Chemistry courses

 Select one of the following:8